vetty88/google-books/client/README.md

 ### Azure

-See [this](https://medium.com/@to_pe/deploying-create-react-app-on-microsoft-azure-c0f6686a4321) blog post on how to deploy your React app to [Microsoft Azure](https://azure.microsoft.com/).
+See [this](https://medium.com/@to_pe/deploying-create-react-app-on-microsoft-azure-c0f6686a4321) blog book on how to deploy your React app to [Microsoft Azure](https://azure.microsoft.com/).

 ### Firebase